The Québec maritime Blog

-The Mingan Archipelago National Park Reserve is a must-see in this region.
+The Mingan Archipelago National Park Reserve is a must-see in this area.
 Some will tell you that as soon as you spot the cliffs and monoliths in this park, you’ll hardly believe you’re still in Québec!

 Mingan Archipelago © Marc Loiselle

-Like the Mingan Archipelago, Manitou Falls, the St. John and Aguanish rivers and long sandy beaches will make you fall in love with this region of inexpressible beauty.
+Like the Mingan Archipelago, Manitou Falls, the St. John and Aguanish rivers and long sandy beaches will make you fall in love with this area of inexpressible beauty.
 Many outdoor activities, including hiking and kayaking, will immerse you in the larger-than-life scenery.

-Natashquan is also where famous Québec poet Gilles Vigneault grew up.
+Natashquan is also where famous Québec poet and singer/songwriter Gilles Vigneault grew up.
 Be sure to visit La Vieille École (old school) to learn more about this artist and his songs, many of which were inspired by the history and legends of this part of the country.

 Lower North Shore